-In this installation, Henderson explores themes such as rituals, seasonal change, transformation, the environment and mythology.
+Explore themes of rituals, seasonal change, transformation, the environment and mythology in Henderson's installation

 In Henderson’s film, her sculptures are animated by unseen devices, often spinning to show the compositions on their front and back sides.
 They are also seen being worn as costumes in a performance.
 She makes a connection between the film and the sculptures through the pattern of rectangular pockets sewn down the sides of the garments, suggesting a filmstrip.
 For the artist, sewing and filmmaking are linked.
 She has considered how material moves through a sewing machine in much the same way as film moves through a projector.

 Together, the various parts of the installation demonstrate the analogue, handmade and performative qualities of Henderson’s work, and the dialogue she creates between media.

 Seasons End was produced and designed with Aude Levere and Jake Tilbury